johnsfdemo/NewActionOverride/README.md

 # Support for Record Types

-If your object uses record types, it is important to set a `recordTypeId=` attribute in the `lightning:recordForm` so that the right choices in anyn picklist fields you select will be shown in the modal dialog.
+If your object uses record types, it is important to set a `recordTypeId=` attribute in the `lightning:recordForm` so that the right choices in any picklist fields you select will be shown in the modal dialog.
 Please see the [documentation](https://developer.salesforce.com/docs/component-library/bundle/lightning:recordForm/documentation) for `lightning:recordForm` for more details.

 If you have a default record type for the object you are configuring, you may not want the record type picker showing up each time you click the `New` button.
 To prevent that record type selection screen from appearing, click on your user picture icon in the upper right corner of the page and go to `Settings` -> `Display and Layout` -> `Set Default Record Types` and click the checkbox next to the object you are configuring.